ikr/ikr.su-blog/_posts/2018-11-27-decoding-strings-into-typescript-enums.markdown

 We'd certainly want to map stringly-typed `'de'`, `'fr'`, `'it'`, and whatever else (`null`, `undefined`, `NaN`, `[object Object]`) obtained from the outside, into a member of the `Language` union, right at our module boundary, before doing anything with the value.
+We'd need an utility like
+this:

 {% highlight typescript %}
 function toLanguage(x: any): Language {